Skip to main content

 Common reasons patients ask about NAD+:

-• Often used as part of a broader longevity or recovery routine
+• As one component of a broader longevity or recovery routine

 Injection vial of 100% U.S.-compounded NAD+ from PreventiveMD